 Shockwave Therapy

-Shockwave Therapy is a noninvasive treatment that involves delivery of shock waves to injured soft tissue to reduce pain and promote healing of injured tendons, ligaments, and other soft tissues.
+Shockwave Therapy is a noninvasive treatment that involves delivery of shockwaves to injured soft tissue to reduce pain and promote healing of injured tendons, ligaments, and other soft tissues.

 What is Shockwave Therapy?